emilylhansen/manic/README.md

 ## Manic
 View [live](http://www.emilylhansen.club/manic/#/)
 ### Summary
 Manic is a single page application inspired by [Wired](https://www.wired.com/).
-It uses React.js and the Hacker News API.
+It uses React.js and the News API.